intel/retail-node-installer/README.md

 **Troubleshooting the Retail Node Installer**

-Log information is available in `rni.log` in the root folder.
+Log information is available in `builder.log` in the root folder.
 In order to monitor the logs you can run `docker-compose logs -f`

 If it becomes necessary to delete the Retail Node Installer containers and re-create them, run `./run.sh -f` (assuming there are no target devices in your network that are attempting to boot while running this command).

 You can use `./run.sh -r` to restart the Retail Node Installer containers.

+Retail Node Installer(RNI) will automatically restart upon system reboot.
+To stop RNI, from within the "rni" folder type `docker-compose down`

 For any other problems that you may encounter during deployment, please consult the [Known Limitations](#known-limitations) section.